camel-tooling/camel-idea-plugin/readme.md

 We plan to publish the plugin in the IDEA plugin manager, so you can install the plugin from IDEA.

-Currently the plugin is editing Java endpoints which are defined in Camel endpoints only.
+Currently the plugin is editing Java endpoints in Java source code.

-You can open a Camel example such as `camel-example-spring-boot` and then add the following source code to the route class

-    @EndpointInject(uri = "seda:foo?")
-    private Endpoint foo;

-and then position the cursor after the `?` mark and press `ctrl + space` to see a list of options.
+You can open any Camel example which uses Java code, such as `camel-example-spring-boot` an select the `MySpringBootRouter` route class and position the cursor on any of the Camel endpoints after the '?' mark and press `ctrl + space`.

+Currently its only endpoint options in the URI query section which can be edited.
+Its planned to add support for editing the options in the URI context-path section as well.

 ### Building from source